 Consider the top advantages of working with one vertically integrated partner:

 1. Avoid Costly Missteps and Time-Consuming Realignment

 With the usual model, your project gets handed off from partner to partner.
-Each partner has their own speciality or area of expertise, which means they might not have the full picture of every stage of medical device development in mind.
+Each partner has their own specialty or area of expertise, which means they might not have the complete picture of every stage of medical device development in mind.

 Even if each partner does understand the entire journey of a medical device from ideation to market, they’ll still need to be caught up on where the project stands once they inherit it.

-So best-case scenario, you’re spending time (and money) getting each partner up to speed.
-And worst-case scenario?
+So, in the best-case scenario, you’re spending time (and money) getting each partner up to speed.
+And the worst-case scenario?
 You realize the work you did with one partner is incorrect or doesn’t align with what your subsequent partner needs for their piece of the project.
 Missteps like these are costly and often result in project delays.

-What’s more, because every aspect of product development — including manufacturing — is under one umbrella, there’s a constant line of communication.
-You’ll never have to worry that what you’re designing won’t hold up to engineering standards or manufacturing techniques.
+Moreover, because every aspect of product development — including manufacturing — is under one umbrella, there’s a constant line of communication.
+You’ll never have to worry that your design won’t meet engineering standards or manufacturing techniques.
 Your product will be developed with each stage in mind at all times.

 This one-partner model is particularly advantageous because it houses design and manufacturing under one roof.
 Designers aren’t in the dark about the specific tooling capabilities of the manufacturer.
 Instead, they work directly with the manufacturer.
 As a result, you can rest assured that your design will transfer to manufacturing at the intended cost.

 Avoiding the delays of handing your project off from one partner to another also means your medical device makes it to market faster.
 We aim to take products from concept to completion in 14 to 16 months.
 Not only will you see revenue sooner, but you’re also positioned as a first mover in the market.